HLR/HetSaul/saul-examples/README.md

 ### Data Model:
-The data model in Saul conceptually is represented with a graph containing nodes, edges, and their attributes.
+The data model in Saul conceptually is represented with a graph containing nodes, edges, and their properties.
 Defining entities with the following constructs:

   -`Node`: The different types of objects, for example documents, sound files, pictures, text documents, etc.
   -`Edge`: In a graph with nodes of type `Node`, their connections can be defined with `Edge`s.
-  -`Attribute`: The attributes of a node, for example a node of type `Document` can have properties such as `Title`, `Subject`, `Author`, `Body`, etc.
+  -`Property`: The attributes of a node, for example a node of type `Document` can have properties such as `Title`, `Subject`, `Author`, `Body`, etc.

 #### Defining nodes